aloethere/EP1000/docs/safety.md

 ## Introduction
 [Fablab SP](https://fablabs.io/labs/fablabsp) is a workshop that offers digital fabrication.
 In SP Campus, the fablab is equipped with 3D Printers, Laser Cutters, 3D CNC Prototype Mill, PCB Mills and Electronic Workbenches.
 Therefore, we need to know the Safety Rules & Regulations before operating the Fablab euquipments and machinary.

-Although I have not stepped in the Fablab due to the HBL across Singapore, we are told that we will cover the Safety Assesment when school reopens.

 ## Hand Tools
 In Fablab, we have to get familiar with the tools available.
 You may check out a variety of tools and their prices here on [Horme](https://www.horme.com.sg/) or [Masterpro](https://www.masterpro.com.sg/)